-Average Wheel Alignment Costs by Car Model
+Average 2-Wheel Alignment Cost by Car Model

 |Car Model||Min Cost||Max Cost||Average Cost|